lantunes/skipatom/README.md

 ### Neural Network Models

-The `skipatom` module contains Keras-based implementations of an ElemNet-type neural network (for both regression and classification), and the Elpasolite neural network described by Zhou et al, in 2018.
+The `skipatom` module contains Keras-based implementations of an ElemNet-like neural network (for both regression and classification), and the Elpasolite neural network described by Zhou et al, in 2018.
 To use these, it is necessary to have `tensorflow` in the environment.
 (Have a look at either the `requirements.txt` file or the `environment.yml` file for a full list of dependencies.)
-The neural networks are implemented in the `ElemNet`, `ElemNetClassifier`, and `ElpasoliteNet` classes.
+The neural networks are implemented in the `ElemNetLike`, `ElemNetLikeClassifier`, and `ElpasoliteNet` classes.

 For more information regarding these models, see: